JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 On the eve of publication in 1955, Bill Sadler, first President of Urantia Brotherhood (now called The Urantia Book Fellowship), was asked how many Urantia Societies he envisioned ten years hence.
 He said, “Oh, not less than a hundred thousand.”
 Was he serious?
 Probably not.
 But he observed the pent up energy of Forum members who had waited between five and twenty-seven years to escape the confines of secrecy surrounding the new revelation.

 Wasn't this what the world needed?
 The long nightmare of World War II had ended in 1945.
 The Korean conflict was over.
 The revelators foresaw the eventual downfall of Communism, one of the “greatest dangers to the teachings of Jesus” since his bestowal, and gave their approval for an “early publication of the book”...“Iong before the day of its worldwide mission.”
 But most Forum members didn't hear that last part; they set out on October 12th with their 1,700 prepaid copies of *The* Urantia *Book* to enlighten the world.
 They were expecting a sen­sational reaction to the news that a new revelation had ap­peared.
-They were like Simon Peter who, immediately af­ter the ordination, rashly announced, “We are ready—let us now go forth to take the kingdom.” ([UB 140:7.7](/en/The_Urantia_Book/140#p7_7))
+They were like Simon Peter who, immediately af­ter the ordination, rashly announced, “We are ready—let us now go forth to take the kingdom.” (<a id="a56_762"></a>[UB 140:7.7](/en/The_Urantia_Book/140#p7_7))

 Bill suggested that rather than mak­ing the same mis­takes the apostles and early Christians made, we should strive to “make some new and original mistakes.”
-Sadler had the grace not to repeat Jesus' caution to Peter: “May your wisdom equal your zeal and your courage atone for your ignorance.” ([UB 140:7.7](/en/The_Urantia_Book/140#p7_7))
+Sadler had the grace not to repeat Jesus' caution to Peter: “May your wisdom equal your zeal and your courage atone for your ignorance.” (<a id="a58_296"></a>[UB 140:7.7](/en/The_Urantia_Book/140#p7_7))

 ## Publicity vs. Person to Person Introduction